 The UK has seen a fall in bond yields during the recession of 2008-12.
 This is because, in a recession, private sector saving rises.
 Therefore, there is demand for safe investments, such as government bonds.
 In a recession, people don't want to take risks, therefore demand for shares and private investment tends to fall.
 In a recession, government borrowing doesn't tend to cause crowding out.
 Government borrowing is merely mopping up private sector saving.

-From a Keynesian perspective, government borrowing can help to boost aggregate demand and offset the fall in AD.
-Borrowing can provide a boost to economic growth and therefore, help improve tax revenues.
+From a Keynesian perspective, government borrowing can help to boost aggregate demand and offset the fall in Aggregate Demand.
+In a recession, borrowing can provide a boost to economic growth and therefore, help improve tax revenues.

-Possible Reasons to Be Concerned About Government Borrowing1.
-If the Government is not just borrowing for a short lived crisis.
+Possible reasons to be concerned about government borrowing1.
+Structural deficit.
 If government borrowing reflects a fundamental disequilibirum between spending and tax revenue then this may lead to unsustainable debt levels in the future.

 2. If borrowing is to finance welfare payments with an increased level of dependency.
-Paying pensions and health care to an ageing population, will do nothing to facilitate economic growth and higher tax revenues, and it will become more and more difficult to finance the national debt.
-Some are concerned that countries like Japan have a high debt (over 220% of GDP), but the real problem is the rapidly ageing population which will put even more pressure on Japanese debt levels.
+Paying pensions and health care to an ageing population, will do nothing to facilitate economic growth and improve tax revenues, and it will become more difficult to finance the national debt.
+Some are concerned that countries like Japan have a high debt (over 220% of GDP), but also a rapidly ageing population which will put even more pressure on Japanese debt levels.